30 Types of Beetles in Wisconsin

 The bee-like flower scarab beetle is one of Wisconsin’s many types of beetles.
 It is a brownish-black colored beetle with yellow-orange bands across its body, which are often quite visible.

-This beetle is usually found near flowers, where its name comes from, and can be spotted on leaves and around logs.
+This beetle is usually found near flowers, which is where its name comes from.
+It can also be spotted on leaves and around logs.

 The larvae of this beetle feed mainly on decaying organic matter, while the adults feed mainly on pollen and nectar from flowers.